nxp-imx/imx-smw/Documentations/API/source/config_file_howto.rst

 On Linux the plaintext configuration may be a text file.
 This example defines the configuration supporting 2 Secure Subsystems: OPTEE and HSM.

 PSA default Secure Subsystem is OPTEE.
+Secure Subsystem selection is enabled if OPTEE does not support the requested Security Operation.

 OPTEE configuration: